heristop/gutenku/packages/front/content/2026-01-18-gutenku-technical-deep-dive.en.md

 $$F_{total} = 0.6 \times S_{rules} + 0.4 \times S_{network}$$

-The rules catch obvious problems; the network catches the subtle ones.
+The rules catch obvious problems; the network perceives the subtleties hidden behind the words.

 ---

 ## Under the Hood

 The backend runs on Node.js with a GraphQL API.
 The NLP magic comes from the [natural](https://naturalnode.github.io/natural/) library - sentiment analysis, POS tagging, and Metaphone phonetics for alliteration detection.
+The genetic algorithm and Markov chain across verses are fully custom.
 TensorFlow.js powers the neural network.
 MongoDB stores books, chapters, and haiku history.

 For the "haiku of the day" feature, a seeded random number generator ensures everyone sees the same poem each day - deterministic evolution from a shared seed.

-GPT handles the finishing touches that algorithms struggle with: picking the best haiku from the top 5 candidates, writing creative titles, generating translations in five languages, and creating artistic backgrounds in traditional Japanese styles (nihonga, sumi-e, ukiyo-e).
+GPT handles the finishing touches that algorithms struggle with: picking the best haiku from the top 5 candidates, writing creative titles, generating translations in five languages, and creating artistic backgrounds via gpt-image in traditional Japanese styles (nihonga, sumi-e, ukiyo-e).

 The [source code is open](https://github.com/heristop/gutenku) if you want to dig deeper.